Thisakya-Anudini/Neelagiri-AI-Recipes-Platform/README.md

 - Export recipes to a clean PDF format for sharing, printing, or offline use

 ## 📱 Mobile Responsive
-- Responsive layouts optimized for mobile, tablet, and desktop
+- Responsive layouts optimized for mobile, tablet and desktop

 ---